OscarSiba/docs.carpentries.org-archive/topic_folders/communications/guides/select-blog-tags.md

 ### Pilot Workshops
 Blog posts related to piloting of new lessons.

+### Python
+For blog posts highlighting teaching recommendations of the Python programming language, or the use of the Python programming language in our activities.

 ### R
-Posts highlighting teaching recommendations of the R programming language, or the use of the R programming language in our activities.
+For blog posts highlighting teaching recommendations of the R programming language, or the use of the R programming language in our activities.

 ### Reports
 For blog posts related to reports released by The Carpentries core team.
 This includes annual and budget reports.